-1. This report presents an analysis of Belize's report to the CFATF Plenary regarding progress made to correct the deficiencies identified in its third round Mutual Evaluation Report (MER).
+1. This report presents an analysis of Belize's report to the Caribbean Financial Action Task Force (CFATF) Plenary regarding progress made to correct the deficiencies identified in its third round Mutual Evaluation Report (MER).
 The third round Mutual Evaluation Report of Belize was adopted by the CFATF Council of Ministers in May 2011 in Honduras.
 Belize was placed on expedited follow-up and required to report every Plenary.
+Belize submitted its First Follow-Up Report in November 2011.
 Belize has submitted information in the attached matrix on measures taken since the adoption of the third round Mutual Evaluation Report to comply with the examiners' recommendations.
-Belize was rated partially compliant or non-compliant on 14 Core and Key Recommendations and 27 other Recommendations.
-The Core and Key Recommendations are indicated in italics in the table below.
+Belize was rated partially compliant or non-compliant on 14 Core and Key Recommendations are indicated in italics in the table below.